 The course is targeted at trainee solicitors, who wish to understand and use the basic financial information that can be found in annual reports and accounts.
-It is also suitable for qualified solicitors from 0-2 years PQE, who wish to refresh their knowledge, or are moving into a new practice area.
+It is also suitable for newly qualified and qualified solicitors from 0-2 years PQE, who wish to refresh their knowledge, or are moving into a new practice area.
 Generally, the course aims to ensure that you obtain more value from financial statements as a research tool.

 - Improve your ability to perform fundamental analysis of published accounts and inter-company comparisons